 Making your rented properties more energy efficient could add value, make your properties more attractive to new tenants, lead to lower turnover of tenancies, and reduce potential problems such as damp.

 Improving energy efficiency should also increase the rating on your property’s Energy Performance Certificate (EPC), helping you meet minimum energy efficiency standards.
-These standards were expected to come into force on 1 April 2020 but have been delayed because of the COVID-19 crisis.

 You can read more about the minimum standards below.